ExpediaGroup/graphql-kotlin/docs/writing-schemas/nested-queries.md

 ------

-As an example we have some ways implemented in Spring boot in the [example app](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/examples/spring/src/main/kotlin/com/expediagroup/graphql/examples/query/NestedQueries.kt).
+We have examples of these techniques implemented in Spring boot in the [example app](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/examples/spring/src/main/kotlin/com/expediagroup/graphql/examples/query/NestedQueries.kt).